With Treatment

 Services provided:

-Urban Counseling Institute is an inpatient treatment facility in Temple Hills, Maryland that is situated in the 20748 zip code.
-Urban Counseling Institute Accepts Medicaid.
-It includes outpatient day treatment, outpatient rehab and regular outpatient treatment.
+Urban Counseling Institute is a residential rehabilitation center in Temple Hills, Maryland that is located in the 20748 zip code.
+Urban Counseling Institute Accepts cash or self-payment.
+It offers regular outpatient treatment, outpatient services and partial hospitalization.

 Address: 4400 Stamp Road, Suite 208-B, Temple Hills, MD 20748 in Prince Georges County